Have Questions?

 662-987-4260 x212

-Lifecore Health Group Addiction Servs has been offering addiction treatment to people who live in and around Starkville and who are battling with substance use issues.
+Lifecore Health Group Addiction Servs has been offering addiction treatment to people who live in and around Starkville, MS. and who are battling with substance use issues.
 As such, Lifecore Health Group Addiction Servs provides a wide array of services including dialectical behavior therapy, dual diagnosis drug rehab, relapse prevention, vocational rehabilitation services, group therapy, activity therapy and others applying its unique approaches to addiction treatment.

 This rehabilitation program also thinks that results are best achieved by providing individual services to each client.
 To this end, it has been specializing in a wide range of personalized treatments like legal advocacy, child care for clients children, veterans, domestic violence, transgender or (LGBT) clients, programs for the hearing impaired and more.
 In the same way, this drug and alcohol rehab facility provides these services in the following settings - short term rehab centers, outpatient day treatment, outpatient detoxification centers, inpatient addiction treatment centers, long term rehab centers and more.